zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student at University of Manchester, supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
-Previously, I worked as a deep learning researcher at Tencent Technology, where I designed deep learning models for [binary code similarity detection](https://cdn.aaai.org/ojs/5466/5466-13-8691-1-10-20200511.pdf) and [binary source code matching](https://proceedings.neurips.cc/paper/2020/file/285f89b802bcb2651801455c86d78f2a-Paper.pdf).
+Previously, I worked as an NLP researcher at Tencent Technology, where I designed deep learning models for [binary code similarity detection](https://cdn.aaai.org/ojs/5466/5466-13-8691-1-10-20200511.pdf) and [binary source code matching](https://proceedings.neurips.cc/paper/2020/file/285f89b802bcb2651801455c86d78f2a-Paper.pdf).
 I received my Bachelor's and Master's degrees from Shanghai Jiao Tong University, supervised by Prof. [Gongshen Liu](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=75).

 I am deeply interested in the inner workings of LLMs and multimodal LLMs.
 I believe that gaining a better understanding of their underlying mechanisms will be valuable for designing more effective modules and strategies to enhance their capabilities.
 My current research focuses on: